-Importantly, SaaS and similar solutions make it much easier to measure ROI: i.e., is the cost justifying the benefits?
-It’s usually harder to track ROI on a lump-sum purchase of a product that continues to age, than it is on a monthly payment under a SaaS arrangement..
+Importantly, SaaS and similar solutions make it much easier to measure ROI—is the cost justifying the benefits?
+It’s usually harder to track ROI on a lump-sum purchase of a product that continues to age than it is on a monthly payment under a SaaS arrangement.

 With these changes in cost and use of hardware and software options, the traditional benefits of CapEx may not carry their weight.
 Using an OpEx solution like SaaS allows organizations to unlock money that was formerly frozen in CapEx purchases on other business needs.

-Some companies worry that they don’t know what to expect and instead, wind up budgeting their IT needs on a month-to-month basis.
+Some companies worry that they don’t know what to expect and instead wind up budgeting their IT needs on a month-to-month basis.
 If use is low one month, but skyrockets the next, long-term forecasting is complicated.

-As cloud technology continues to develop, it will get smarter in its usage predictions, ensuring that monthly costs don’t skyrocket.
+As cloud technology continues to develop, it will get smarter in its usage predictions, ensuring that monthly costs don’t go through the roof.

 Companies need to choose which areas to bucket under CapEx and which to bucket in OpEx, understanding the trade-offs.
 Perhaps some enterprise systems must be owned outright and in-house, while other applications can come and go as the need and staff change.